Crisis (2021 film): Plot

-A last ditch effort by Northlight CEO Dr. Meg Holmes also fails to convince Brower to come on side, and the company is subjected to an FDA hearing.
+A last-ditch effort by Northlight, CEO Dr. Meg Holmes also fails to convince Brower to come on board, and the company is subjected to an FDA hearing.
 To Brower's shock, the agency does not revoke Northlight's permissions for Klaralon's release, noting that the potential benefits to the public outweigh the dangers highlighted by his study.
 Walker is also reassigned as a retaliatory measure.
-Despite the legal risk, Brower breaks his non-disclosure agreement and goes to the press, finally getting the information public.
-His integrity and honesty pays off, and he is later hired by the University of Michigan due to his actions, and is seen giving an introductory lecture to a crowded auditorium.
+Despite the legal risk, Brower breaks his non-disclosure agreement and goes to the press.
+He is later hired by the University of Michigan, and is seen giving an introductory lecture to a crowded auditorium.

 Cast

 Production

-In February 2019, it was announced that Armie Hammer, Gary Oldman, Evangeline Lilly, and Veronica Ferres had joined the cast, with Nicholas Jarecki directing from a screenplay he wrote.
+In February 2019, it was announced that Armie Hammer, Gary Oldman, Evangeline Lilly and Veronica Ferres had joined the cast of the film, then titled Dreamland, with Nicholas Jarecki directing from a screenplay he wrote.
 Greg Kinnear, Michelle Rodriguez and Lily-Rose Depp were added to the cast in February.

 In March 2019, Adam Tsekhman joined the cast of the film.
 In April 2019, Sam Worthington, Indira Varma, Kid Cudi, Luke Evans, Mia Kirshner, Michael Aronov and Martin Donovan joined the cast of the film.
 In December 2019, it was announced that Duke Nicholson had joined the cast of the film.

 Principal photography began in February 2019 in Montreal and Detroit.